GauravChanda7/BrowserDotCom/README.md

 Zoom in,
 Zoom out,
 Shortcut Keys,
-Tabs
+Tabs,
+Current Website name on tabs

 Functionalities to be Added:
 Bookmarks,
 History connected with JDBC,
-Website name on tabs
+View current website on Terminal,
+Adding 6 most visited websites and their favicon on homepage